ysreddy337/jeditlatest/README.SRC.txt

   to extract the archive and to execute "ant dist-mac-finish".
   The only thing that needs to be installed for this final step is Apache Ant.

  - dist-mac-finish     finish building the Mac OS X disk image (DMG-file) on Mac OS X builds the Mac OS X internet-enabled disk image (DMG-file) in the dist-folder, configured in build.properties if building on a box running Mac OS X.
   This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-mac" or "dist".

  - dist-manuals        build the PDF-manuals builds the User's Guide in PDF-format with both, USletter and A4 page size in the dist-folder, configured in build.properties.

  - dist-slackware      build the Slackware Package builds the Slackware TGZ package in the dist-folder, configured in build.properties.

  - dist-src            build the src-archive builds the source package in the dist-folder, configured in build.properties.

  - dist-win            build the Windows installer (EXE-file) builds the windows installer in the dist-folder, configured in build.properties, on a box running Windows.
 If building on a box running something else, there will be a file called jedit<version_here>-dist-win-finish.tar.bz2 in the dist-folder, configured in build.properties.
 Give that to someone running Windows and ask him to extract the archive and to execute "ant dist-win-finish".
-  The only things that need to be installed for this final step is Apache Ant, and Inno Setup.
+  The only things that need to be installed for this final step is Apache Ant and Inno Setup.
 Prior to running "ant dist-win-finish", the helper has to set up the build.properties file with the path to his Inno Setup installation.

- - dist-win-finish    finish building the Windows installer (EXE-file) on Windows build the windows installer in the dist-folder, configured in build.properties if building on a box running Winows.
+ - dist-win-finish     finish building the Windows installer (EXE-file) on Windows or via wine build the windows installer in the dist-folder, configured in build.properties if building on a box running Windows or via wine.
 This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-win" or "dist".

  - clean               clean up build.dir and dist.dir
   cleans up the temporary files from the build- and dist-folder, configured in build.properties.
   Leaves the runnable jEdit, and the distribution files in place.

  - clean-all           clean up build.dir and dist.dir completely
   cleans up all files from the build- and dist-folder, configured in build.properties, and the folders itself too.